ClickStream

 Who this is for

-- Developers and technical founders installing ClickStream for the first time — start with the install guide.
+- Developers and technical founders installing ClickStream for the first time — start with the install guide and first-party tracking setup.

 - Application engineers integrating real-time visitor context into page logic — see the Signals API reference.